-Medicare supplement plan G is a newer plan than Medicare plan F, but compares very favorably, offering similar benefits.
-In fact, the only difference in coverage between the two is that Medicare plan G does not cover the Part B deductible ($183 in 2017.)
+Medicare Supplement plan G is a newer plan than Medicare plan F, but compares very favorably, offering similar benefits.
+In fact, the only difference in these two Medicare Supplement plans is that Medicare plan G does not cover the Part B deductible ($183 in 2017.)
 Other than that, however, the benefits are identical, meaning that there are no co-pays or co-insurances associated with doctor visits and no deductible for hospitalization.
-According to CSG Actuarial, Medicare supplement plan G has grown in popularity over the past few years and is expected to continue gaining ground.
+According to CSG Actuarial, Medicare Supplement plan G has grown in popularity over the past few years and is expected to continue gaining ground.
 The primary reason for this growth is that the rates for some Medicare plan G plans are low enough that the savings over a Medicare plan F plan will cover the cost of the Part B deductible.

 Medicare Supplement Plan N